msmccormack/DATA440/Project_1.md

 ![](Diourbel_DF4.png)

-Lastly, I plotted any major health care facilities that existed in my areas, of which there was only one, at the center of Patar.
+Lastly, I plotted any major health care facilities that existed in my areas, of which there was only one, at the center of the densely populated area.

 ![](Diourbel_DF5.png)